Grover search revisited; application to image pattern matching: Quantum pattern matching algorithm

 \subsection{Approximate amplitude encoding (AAE)}

+\fig{circuit_2.pdf} {A detailed schematic of the entire quantum circuit for pattern matching, in the case $(n_{D},n_{I})=(3,3)$.} {circuit}{width=\textwidth}

-AAE, which was proposed in \cite{Nakaji2021-as}, is an algorithm that trains a PQC that realizes approximate data loading.
-Given a target $n$-qubit state with real amplitudes as $|data\rangle$, a PQC $U(\boldsymbol{\theta})$ is trained so that the finally obtained $U(\boldsymbol{\theta})$ generates $|data\rangle$; more specifically, as a result of the training, $U(\boldsymbol{\theta})|0\rangle^{\otimes n}$ becomes approximately equal to the state $e^{i\alpha}|data\rangle$ where $e^{i\alpha}$ is the global phase.
+AAE \cite{Nakaji2021-as} is an algorithm that trains a PQC that realizes approximate data loading.
+Given a target $n$-qubit state with real amplitudes as $|\boldsymbol{d}\rangle$, a PQC $U(\boldsymbol{\theta})$ with parameters $\boldsymbol{\theta}$ is trained so that $U(\boldsymbol{\theta})|0\rangle^{\otimes n}$ approximates $e^{i\alpha}|\boldsymbol{d}\rangle$ where $e^{i\alpha}$ is the global phase.
 AAE runs different algorithms depending on two cases: Case~1 and Case~2.
-Case~1 is the case where the amplitude of target quantum state $\ket{D}$ (i.e., the coefficient of the corresponding state vector in the computational basis) are all non-negative or non-positive.
-AAE offers a different algorithm for the other Case~2.
-The numerical experiment shown in Section~\ref{SEC_demo} corresponds to Case 1, and therefore, we review only Case 1 here.
+Case~1 is the case where the amplitudes of target quantum state represented in the computational basis are all non-negative or non-positive.
+Otherwise (i.e., for Case~2), AAE offers a different algorithm.
+The numerical experiment shown in Section~\ref{SEC_demo} corresponds to Case 1, and therefore, we review only Case~1 here.